About easyCBM Math Measures

-Like all measures on easyCBM®, alternate forms of each math test were designed to be of equivalent difficulty, so teachers can progress monitor students from the initial screening assessments, through their progress monitoring tests every month throughout the year, comparing progress to subsequent screening assessments (winter and spring).
+Like all measures on easyCBM®, alternate forms of each math test were designed to be of equivalent difficulty, so teachers can progress monitor students from the initial screening assessments, through their progress monitoring tests every month throughout the year, comparing progress to subsequent screening assessments (fall, winter, and spring).

 During the screening test window, students take sub-tests covering all three focal point standards from their grade level.
 In between the benchmark testing windows, teachers can select a single focal point standard to use for monitoring progress or can draw from across the different focal points at that grade level.
 The math tests from a given focal point should be used no more than once every 3 weeks for monitoring progress.
 If teachers want to monitor progress weekly, they need to cycle through the different focal points, so each one gets tested every 3 weeks.

 For math tests, teachers are allowed to read a question to a student.
 And by reading we mean just the reading of the question and answer choices, word for word, with no definition, explanation or emphasis of any words or answer choices as demonstrated by voice inflections and/or intonation.
 We do not recommend the use of a calculator unless a student's IEP stipulates it as an accommodation.

 Items on the math progress monitoring tests increase in difficulty from Item 1 through Item 16, with one exception.
 On every test, Item #5 is actually the most difficult item (based on our pilot studies of the items).
 Item #16 is actually the fifth-easiest item.
 We made the Item 5/Item 16 substitution on each form to provide teachers with additional information.
 If students get Item 6, 7, and 8 correct but misses Item 16, it is likely that they simply stopped trying by the end of the test, because the last item should be easier than the items that come before it.